kristoffer-dyrkorn/software-renderer/tutorial/5/README.md

 https://github.com/kristoffer-dyrkorn/software-renderer/blob/a654c06f3c567165f98ac53926677728d02c2004/tutorial/5/index.js#L65-L78

 We are now ready to inspect the result.
-Not bad - the triangles are indeed rotating, but notice: The movement is not smooth - the vertices jump here and there as they move.
+Not bad - the triangles are indeed rotating, but notice: The movement is not smooth - the triangles jump here and there as they rotate.

 This can be improved, check out the next section!